Akshai-Krishna-KP/Mars_Task_1/README.md

 I have implemented the code to decode the the message.
 The program take encrypted message as input and print decoded message.

-This task wasn't really a challenge, but a mistake some will miss is the case when char goes below 'A'. otherwise :sunglasses: it's a easy one.
+This task wasn't really a challenge, but a mistake some will miss is the case when char goes below 'A'. otherwise  it's a easy one.

 ### 4.Martian Filter to remove noise.
 Muchiko Filter (Mean Filter) and Sanchiko Filter(Median Filter) is used to remove the noise.
 Muchiko Filter is weak, when filtering Noise.
 Bcz just one extreme value can skew the mean.
 Sanchiko is likely give a stable reading bcz it ignores extreme value.
-But My choice is Hybrid, bcz it will give more smooth reading than Sanchiko keeping the property of it. also then i don't know the correct way to implement the hybrid. :neutral_face:
+But My choice is Hybrid, bcz it will give more smooth reading than Sanchiko keeping the property of it. also then i don't know the correct way to implement the hybrid.

 ### 5.Convert Euler angle to Quaternion system.
 Many Software for 3d modeling uses Euler Angle bcz it's easy to understand.